Unusual Malaysian Drinks You Want To Try

 Teh Tarik is Malaysia’s Beloved National Drink.

-Teh Tarik means “pulled tea,” and this creamy-frothy goodness is prepared by having the mixture “pulled” or poured back and forth through the air between two cups.
+Teh Tarik means “pulled tea,” this creamy-frothy goodness is prepared by having the mixture “pulled” or poured back and forth through the air between two cups.

 In some places, you can even watch how they make it!

-So, if you want some entertainment or just plain goodness in your drink, try Teh Tarik and see why Malaysians from all walks of life love this drink.
+So, if you want entertainment or just plain goodness in your drink, try Teh Tarik and see why Malaysians from all walks of life love this drink.

 Teh – Milk Tea (condensed milk)